astronomer/airflow-guides/guides/dynamic-tasks.md

 ### Sets of keyword arguments

-To expand over sets of inputs to two or more keyword arguments (kwargs) you can use the `expand_kwargs()` function.
-The two tasks below show how you can provided sets of parameters as a list containing a dictionary or as an XComArg.
+To map over sets of inputs to two or more keyword arguments (kwargs), you can use the `expand_kwargs()` function.
+The two tasks below show how you can provide sets of parameters as a list containing a dictionary or as an XComArg.
 Each operator has 3 sets of commands resulting in 3 mapped task instances.

 ```Python
 # input sets of kwargs directly as a list[dict] PENDING IMPLEMENTATION!